In What Direction Will CarMax Inc.'s (NYSE:KMX) Stock Goes From Here? - The Dwinnex

-CarMax Inc. (NYSE: KMX) closed the day trading at 56.47 down -1.79% from the previous closing price of $57.50.
-In other words, the price has decreased by -$1.03 from its previous closing price.
-On the day, 2710048 shares were traded.
-KMX stock price reached its highest trading level at $63.08 during the session, while it also had its lowest trading level at $60.99.
+The closing price of CarMax Inc. (NYSE: KMX) was $62.06 for the day, up 0.83% from the previous closing price of $61.55.
+In other words, the price has increased by $+0.51 from its previous closing price.
+On the day, 2376506 shares were traded.
+KMX stock price reached its highest trading level at $64.13 during the session, while it also had its lowest trading level at $61.63.

 Top 5 Cheap Stocks to Own Right Now